Blood thinners: Warfarin, heparin, Novel Oral Anticoagulant Drugs (NOAC)

-The dose of warfarin needs regular monitoring at a GP's surgery, clinic, hospital or pharmacist to make sure it is correct.
+The dose of warfarin needs regular monitoring at a GP's surgery, clinic, hospital or pharmacy to make sure it is correct.
 This will take place less often once the dose stabilises.
 For some people it may be possible for them to monitor their warfarin levels at home.

 This is done with the international normalisation ratio (INR) blood test.

 Too high an INR level means blood clots won't form quickly enough, which increases the risk of bleeding and bruising.

 Too low an INR means the dose is too low and blood clots could still develop.

 The dose is adjusted by taking tablets of different doses to add up to the current prescription amount.
 Take the dose as advised by the doctor.
 Warfarin is usually taken once a day, at the same time, usually in the evening.